jpuigcerver/lattice-remove-ctc-blank/README.md

 # lattice-remove-ctc-blank

+> WARNING: This project has been discontinued.
+Visit https://github.com/jpuigcerver/kaldi-lattice-utils
+> to find the latest version (and other Kaldi-related utilities).

 Remove CTC blank symbols from Kaldi lattices, so that the output of the lattices are sequences of characters decoded as done by CTC.